Council elections to go ahead in May after legal challenge to Government

 “That is why the Liberal Democrats have brought forward an amendment to change the law, stripping the Government of this power and ensuring that the public’s voice is protected by statute, not left to the whims of ministers,” he said.

-Green Party leader Zack Polanski said he was “pleased the Government had done another U-turn”, describing the delay elections in May as part of “a disturbing authoritarian trend from this caretaker Prime Minister.”
+Green Party leader Zack Polanski said he was “pleased the Government had done another U-turn”, describing the move to postpone elections in May as part of “a disturbing authoritarian trend from this caretaker Prime Minister”.

 An MHCLG spokesperson said: “Following legal advice, the Government has withdrawn its original decision to postpone 30 local elections in May.